 The young person attends PCLC at Perth College in January.

-To apply to be a mentor you MUST no longer be at school in 2022 and you must live in WA or be certain you will be in WA at the time of PCLC (with COVID border restrictions).
-If you wish to apply to attend PCLC as a mentor 2022 you will need to complete the application form in the link below.
+To apply to be a mentor you MUST no longer be at school in 2023 and you must live in WA or be certain you will be in WA at the time of PCLC (with COVID border restrictions).
+If you wish to apply to attend PCLC as a mentor 2023 you will need to complete the application form in the link below.
 Once you have applied you will receive an email to confirm your form has been submitted.
-Closer to the time of the camp Burn Bright and Perth College will select the most suitable mentors for 2022.
-Applications close on the 22nd October 2021.
+Closer to the time of the camp Burn Bright and Perth College will select the most suitable mentors for 2023.
+Applications close TBA.

 PLEASE NOTE THAT NOT ALL MENTORS WHO APPLY MAY BE ACCEPTED AS WE HAVE A CAP ON OUR MENTOR NUMBERS.
-Applications are now closed for 2022.
+Applications are not yet open for 2023.

 If you have any questions about PCLC or the application process please contact our office at (02) 8070 9217 OR firstname.lastname@example.org.